[ Skip Main Nav ]

 In the health care industry, there is a need for professionals who specialize in working with long-term care populations.
 In the Bachelor of Science in Health Administration with a concentration in Long-Term Care* you’ll be able to increase essential skills related to aging, veterans and children, their legal issues and perspectives, gerontology programs and services, as well as alternative living situations.
-Learn how University of Phoenix can help you gain the skills to contribute to long term patient care organizations.
+Speak with an Enrollment Representative to learn how our bachelor’s program prepares you with the skills to contribute to long term patient care organization.

 *Maryland residents completing this program will earn a Bachelor of Science in Health Administration with an emphasis in Long-Term Care.

 Our certificate option gives you the opportunity to build career skills early in your degree program, so you can leverage those new competencies in the workplace — even before you graduate.
 Best of all, choosing an en route certificate or degree won’t add more cost or time.
 For more information, select an option below.

 (Upon successful completion, you’ll receive a certificate as well as your degree.)

 We believe that students and families should be prepared financially for college and understand gainful employment opportunities before starting any program.
 So we want to ensure you have the information you need to make an informed choice - information like what it will cost, the skills you'll learn through your chosen program, and the types of occupations the program prepares you for.View the Bachelor of Science in Health Administration with a concentration in Long-Term Care gainful employment disclosures (CA).